kjenney/cookiecuttter-godot/README.md

 4. Click "Start Game" to begin
 5. Use WASD or Arrow keys to move the player
 6. Collect the golden objects to increase your score
+7. Walk near the NPC to see a speech bubble appear
-7. Check the console output to see your score
+8. Check the console output to see your score

 ## Customization Ideas